 -

-In the coming days, the Mrinalini Mukherjee Foundation will continue to revisit and expand upon these threads through public programs, conversations, and workshops.
+In the coming days, Mrinalini Mukherjee Foundation will continue to revisit and expand upon these threads through public programs, conversations, and workshops.
 Stay tuned for updates.